SUBSCRIBE TO OUR FREE NEWSLETTER

 The U.S. Environmental Protection Agency (EPA) says that methane, which the IPCC says is 84 times as potent as carbon dioxide over a 20-year period, was responsible for about 10% of all U.S. greenhouse gas emissions from human activities in 2013.
 But previous studies have also found far higher levels of methane emissions than the agency's estimates, including a 2015 study by Robert Howarth, Cornell's David R. Atkinson Professor of Ecology and Environmental Biology.

-"Methane emissions make it a disastrous idea to consider shale gas as a bridge fuel, letting society continue to use fossil fuels over the next few decades," Howarth said at the time.
+"Methane emissions make it a disastrous idea to consider shale gas as a bridge fuel, letting society continue to use fossil fuels over the next few decades," Howarth said.
 "Rather, we must move as quickly as possible away from all fossil fuels--shale gas, conventional natural gas, coal and oil--and toward a truly sustainable energy future using 21st-century technologies and wind and solar power."

-The new study comes as the Obama administration continues to target methane emissions, with the Interior Department last month unveiling a new proposal to cut emissions of the greenhouse gas from fossil fuel extraction on public lands.
+The new study comes as the Obama administration continues to target methane emissions, with the Interior Department unveiling a new proposal to cut greenhouse gas emissions from fossil fuel extraction on public lands.